pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 --

 - We want to make a Ball that knows how to do all that stuff in our program
+- Previous we would have created an explicit object, but they don't know how to __do__ anything, they just have properties (for now)
-- So we can just tell it "move!" and "display yourself!"
+- We want to be able tell our Ball to "move!" and "display yourself!"
 - This would be a new __type__ of value (or data), and we'd store it in a variable...

 ---